-I am grateful to Vincent Legat, Tony Lelièvre, Gabriel Stoltz and Paul Van Dooren for letting me draw freely from their lectures notes in numerical analysis.
-I would also like to thank the following students who found errors and typos in the lecture notes: Anthony Francis, Claire Chen, Jinqiao Cheng, Marco He, Wenye Jiang, Tingche Lyu, Nikki Tai, Alice Wang and Anita Ye.
+I am grateful to Vincent Legat, Tony Lelièvre, Gabriel Stoltz and Paul Van Dooren for allowing me to draw inspiration from their lectures notes in numerical analysis.
+Chapter 5 of these notes follows closely the structure of [14, Chapter 3], and the presentation of the material in Chapter 2 is based on [6].
+I would also like to thank the following students who found errors and typos in the lecture notes: Paul Dai, Anthony Francis, Claire Chen, Qinyu Chen, Hannah Ernst, Jinqiao Cheng, Marco He, Wenye Jiang, Steven Li, Yiran Liu, Tingche Lyu, Nikki Tai, Alice Wang, Anita Ye, Linda Zhao and Yuejia Zhang.